 CBRE guide to Help to Buy

 As more people look to get on to the housing ladder and buy their first property, we've drawn up a CBRE guide on how to make the most of the UK government's Help to Buy scheme, with handy tips and hints on how to benefit.
+Scroll down to find out more and to view our developments that currently offer a Help to Buy option.

 The government initiative was brought in to help people in the UK to invest in their own properties and many have now taken those first steps into property ownership as a result.
 At the same time the scheme is one that many are still unsure of, partly because they don’t fully understand how the three different Help to Buy schemes work.